Dataset sampling

 A number of use cases do not require a full datacube to be computed, but rather want to extract a result at specific locations.
 Examples include extracting training data for model calibration, or computing the result for areas where validation data is available.

 An important constraint is that most implementations assume that sampling is an operation on relatively small areas, of for instance up to 512x512 pixels (but often much smaller).
-When extracting larger areas, it is recommended to look into running a separate job per ‘sample’.
+When extracting polygons with larger areas, it is recommended to look into running a separate job per ‘sample’.
+Some more important performance notices are mentioned later in the chapter, please read them carefully to get best results.

 Sampling can be done for points or polygons: